jessedc/JCTiledScrollView/README.md

 ### Features

- * Supports tiled bitmap images and single page PDF files through two separate classes
+ * Display tiled bitmap images and single page PDFs with two separate classes
- * Works on both standard and high resolution displays
+ * Supports standard and high resolution displays
- * Only need to provide a single set of bitmap tiles; no need for @2x tiles
+ * You only need to provide one set of bitmap tiles; no need for @2x tiles
  * A handy set of default UIGestureRecognizer actions and delegate callbacks
+ * Annotation support with an interface similar to MKMapView
- * Demo code, example PNG tiles and PDF file are included
+ * Demo code, example PNG tiles and PDF file included
  * Supports iOS 4.0+

 <img src="https://github.com/jessedc/JCTiledScrollView/raw/master/Demo/JCTiledViewDemo.png" alt="Skipping Girl JCTiledScrollView Demo" width="206" style="width:206px;"/>